There is currently a growing body of research being undertaken examining the effects of

 “Current depression treatments have limited efficacy and come with many side effects.
 Our ongoing research suggests that The Work of Byron Katie is much more powerful.
 Depression affects over 300 million individuals worldwide.“

-More Research on The Work of Byron Katie (IBSR):
+Research Papers on The Work of Byron Katie (IBSR):

 “The Work” is a meditative technique that enables the identification and investigation of thoughts that cause an individual stress and suffering.
 Its core is comprised of four questions and turnarounds that enable the participant to experience a different interpretation of reality.
 We assessed the effect of “The Work” meditation on quality of life and psychological symptoms in a non-clinical sample.